rockettheme/docs/Docs/joomla/extensions/roksprocket/tabs_mode.md

     7. **Image Resize** This option allows you to set a maximum width and/or height for the thumbnail.
 [46%, 43%, se]
     8. **Preview Length** This option sets the length (in words) of the content preview for each item.
 [52%, 73%, sw]
     9.  **Strip HTML Tags** This option removes HTML tags from the description of an article.
 [57%, 49%, sw]
     10. **Default Title** You can set a default title for all articles from this field.
-If this selection is set at **Default Article Title**, then the article's given titles are used.
+If this selection is set at **Default Article Title**, then the articles' given titles are used.
 [69%, 66%, sw]
     11. **Default Icon** Determines which image the module will default to when locating an icon for the tab.
 [74%, 43%, se]
     12. **Default Link** Determines which link field the module will default to when locating a link for the tab.
 [79%, 66%, sw]
     13. **Default Article Text** This field allows you to set default article text for all tab in the module.
 If this is not changed from its default, then the article's introductory text is used.
 [84%, 43%, se]